Beirut: five of the worst non-nuclear explosions in history

 Photo: Shutterstock

-All of them occurred due to a fatal coincidence of circumstances and human mistakes - from an abandoned cigarette butt to a pilot's mistake, but at one time they gave rise to war rumors, and besides, they had serious political consequences.
+All of them occurred due to a fatal coincidence of circumstances and human errors - from a thrown cigarette butt to a pilot’s mistake, but at one time they gave rise to military rumors, and also had serious political consequences.

 Collision at Halifax (1917)